ViniOliveira27/ViniOliveira27/README.md

 - 👋 Hi, I’m @ViniOliveira27
 - 👀 I’m interested in  learn
-- 🌱 I’m currently learning PYTHON, JAVA, SQL
+- 🌱 I’m currently learning JAVA SCRIPT and REACT.
 - 💞️ I’m looking to collaborate on personal projects
 - 📫 How to reach me